AndrejaCH/Pewlett-Hackard-Analysis/README.md

 -	The table includes employee number, first name, last name, title, from-date and to-date.
 -	The query returns 133,776 rows.
 -	The table displays a list of employees who is going to retire in the next few years.
 -	The list is long and extensive, yet at-a-glance analysis gives us some insights about the query.
-Some employees appear more than once due to change of the title during their career at Pewlett-Hackard.
+Some employees appear more than once due to change of title during their career at Pewlett-Hackard.
 <p align="center">
 <img src="Graphics/EmployeesTitleDuplicates.PNG" width="50%" height="50%">
 </p>
 <p align="center">
-The table with the employee’s data that are retirement-ready.
+Table with the employee’s data that are retirement-ready
 </p>

-#### Overview the code
-To retrieve the data, two tables were merge together - employees and titles - with the `inner join` and filtered by birth date (that indicates who is about to retire in the next few years) ` WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') `.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Overview of the code** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To retrieve the data, two tables were merged together - employees and titles - with the `inner join` and filtered by birth date, that indicates who is about to retire in the next few years with the command `WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')`.

-:exclamation: The query has one drawback.
-It contains all the titles that employees acquired while working at Pewlett-Hackard over the years.
-This resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: The query has one drawback.
+It contains all the titles that employees acquired while working at Pewlett-Hackard over the years. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.

 **2. The list of retiring employees without duplicates**
 -	The table includes employee number, first name, last name, title, from-date and to-date.
 -	The query returns 90,398 rows.
-- The table displays a list of employees who is going to retire in the next few years.
+- The table displays a list of employees who are going to retire in the next few years.
 -	In the table each employee is listed only once, by her or his most recent title.
 <p align="center">
 <img src="Graphics/EmployeesTitleNODuplicates.PNG" width="50%" height="50%">
 </p>
 <p align="center">
-The table with the employee’s data that are retirement-ready without duplicates
+Table with the employee’s data that are retirement-ready without duplicates
 </p>

-#### Overview the code
-Query contains the same data as the query above with addition of `distinct_on` command that kept only unique values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Overview of the code** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Query contains the same data as the query above with addition of `distinct_on` command that kept only unique values.
 To ensure that most recent values are kept, I used command `ORDER BY rt.emp_no, rt.to_date DESC` to sort the data by descending order on the `to_date` column.
 In this case the most recent title was listed first, and after running the query the duplicates listed after the first appearance of the same employees were removed.

 **3. The number of retiring employees grouped by title**
 -	The table includes employees’ titles and their sum.